 Probably the most remote campsite on the Cascadia Marine Trail, Point Doughty is well worth every bit of effort necessary to get there.
 The small bay to the southwest of the point is too shallow for most power boats, often resulting in a peaceful solitude becoming ever more difficult to find in the San Juans.

-Location: At the north-western corner of Orcas Island
+Location: At the NW corner of Orcas Island

 Hazards: Rock and sand shoals of the point create significant rips

 Extras: Picnic tables

 Special Considerations: Located within a Natural Area Preserve.
 The forest is closed to the public.
 Nearby YMCA Camp Orkila often uses the site for environmental education.